BenFradet/benfradet.github.io/_posts/2015-12-01-Exploring-spark.ml-with-the-Titanic-dataset.md

 produce a `Transformer`.
 For example, a learning algorithm is an `Estimator` which trains on a DataFrame to produce a machine learning model (which is a `Transformer`.

+A pipeline is an ordered combination of `Transformers` and `Estimators`.

+#### Description of our pipeline

+In this post, we'll be training a random forest and since `spark.ml` can't handle categorical features or labels unless they are indexed, our first job will be to do just that.

+Then, we'll assemble all our feature columns into one vector column because every `spark.ml` machine learning algorithms expects that.

+Once this is done, we can train our random forest as our data is in the expected format.

+Finally, we'll have to *unindex* our labels so they can be interpretable by Kaggle.